Scarborough - Newport

 Health performance in Scarborough - Newport is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Scarborough - Newport faces notable health challenges with high prevalence of common conditions across age groups.
-Private health cover rate is high at approximately 54%, compared to 51.3% in Greater Brisbane (~9,862 people).
+Scarborough - Newport faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Private health cover is high at approximately 54% (~9,863 people), compared to 51.3% in Greater Brisbane.

 Frequently Asked Questions - Health